JuanpaG94/jpg/README.md

 # JPG Personal Website
-- Repository dedicated to the development of my personal website.
+- Repository dedicated to development of my personal & business website.

 # Technologies
-- Main: HTML, CSS, JS
+- Main: HTML5, CSS3, JS
+- IDE: Visual Studio Code
+- Hosting: GitHub Pages

+# UI/UX:
-- Material Design Bootstrap by FezVrasta https://fezvrasta.github.io/bootstrap-material-design/
+- Material Design Bootstrap v4.0 by FezVrasta: https://fezvrasta.github.io/bootstrap-material-design/
+- Some resources from MaterializeCSS: https://materializecss.com/

-MD Bootstrap is designed and built by @FezVrasta with the help of our contributors.
+Material Design Bootstrap is designed and built by @FezVrasta with the help of our contributors.
 Currently v4.1.1.
 Code licensed MIT, docs CC BY 3.0.

+MaterializeCSS is designed and built by Materialize team, students from Carnegie Mellon University.